Fitbit Screen Replacement Cost UK 2026

 Will I lose my data when the screen is replaced?

-No. We repair your own device rather than exchanging it, so your synced steps, sleep and health data, watch faces and paired phone settings stay exactly where they are.
+No. The repair fixes your own tracker rather than swapping it for another, so your synced steps, sleep, heart-rate history, watch faces and phone pairing all stay put.

 Do you use genuine or aftermarket Fitbit screens?